 The basics of learning online

 Take a professional learning course online to investigate a new interest or to explore something you won’t necessarily teach right away, but you’ll enjoy.
 There are two main types of courses:

 - Continuing Education Certification Units (CEUs).
 In addition to the professional development offered through your district, hundreds of quality, accredited Continuing Education courses are available online.
 Some online courses are asynchronous, meaning you work at your own pace, completing the requirements when you have time.
 Other web-based courses are synchronous.
 You log on to the course website at a specific time and the facilitator leads you and your peers through the requirements.
 Look for practical, peer-reviewed online CEUs to meet your professional development and continuing education requirements.

 - Advanced Degrees and Certifications.
 Obtaining a master’s degree or doctorate, or achieving your National Board Certification opens doors.
 Similar to professional development courses, many universities now offer advanced degree programs online.
 These fully-accredited programs allow you greater choices in the program, as well as the institution.
 No longer are you limited to the degrees offered by your local university.
-A growing number of colleges and universities offer online degree programs, and several offer discounts through our Degree Programs section.
+A growing number of colleges and universities offer online degree programs, and several offer discounts.
 First decide your goal, a science certification or Master’s in School Administration, for example, and then research your options.

 Recapture your childhood love of learning something new

 Remember how you felt when you first learned to ride a bike?
 Or catch a fish?
 Or knit a scarf?
 Learning a new skill just for fun is one of the best ways to achieve personal growth and fulfillment—and it helps combat teacher stress and burnout, too!